 I recently had the pleasure of providing my commercial event photographer service at a birthday party celebrating 25 years of operation at EDF Torness nuclear power station.
 East Lothian’s nuclear power station marked 25 years of low carbon generation in May, just days after I photographed the opening of its brand new visitor centre.

 This was the largest event I’ve ever photographed.
 The event was held at the Edinburgh Corn Exchange.
-Several hundred EDF Torness employees enjoyed an evening consisting of welcome reception, three-course sit-down dinner, entertainment and dancing.
+Several hundred EDF Torness employees enjoyed an evening consisting of the welcome reception, three-course sit-down dinner, entertainment and dancing.
 There was also a guest appearance from two members of Team GB.
 Olympic 2012 medallist Gemma Gibbons and Paralympic medallist Sam Ingram.